As an online student, you have a variety of resources available to you through Canisius University.

 - A USB headset.
 Here's a good example.
 This combines both speakers and a microphone in a package that blocks out a lot of surrounding noise.
 But you can use any combination of speakers and microphone you'd like.
 Be aware that laptop speakers and microphones can be good, but do not provide privacy, and pick up a lot of background noise.

 Online courses, like F2F classes, regularly require you to purchase textbooks and other learning materials.
-At the Canisius College Bookstore Website, you can search for and order new, used, rental, and digital textbooks, along with other merchandise.
+At the Canisius University Bookstore Website, you can search for and order new, used, rental, and digital textbooks, along with other merchandise.

 Register for your classes here, and get a copy of your registration in multiple formats.
 At the beginning of each semester, check your registration for each class here against the course spaces available to you in D2L.
-Report any discrepencies to the Canisius College ITS Help Desk immediately.
+Report any discrepencies to the Canisius University ITS Help Desk immediately.

 The Student Profile also provides lots of vital or helpful information, including: